Mentoring Programme Charter

 4. DDSA contact and involvement

 While the mentoring programmes are carried out as individual processes, we highly encourage communication and networking across the mentoring pairs.
-For this purpose, please feel free to use the dedicated online space (Microsoft Teams).
+For this purpose, please feel free to use the dedicated Discord server.
 Please reach out at any time if you need our support.

-This Mentoring Programme Charter has been adapted by the DDSA in December 2022.
+This Mentoring Programme Charter has been updated by the DDSA in February 2023.
 It may be subject to later revisions, so please always refer to the most recent version available at ddsa.dk.